ajtock/NGS_intro_Cambridge_SysBio/README.md

 For further details on SAM mandatory and optional fields, see the [Sequence Alignment/Map (SAM) format specification](https://samtools.github.io/hts-specs/SAMv1.pdf).

 ## Step 4.
-Filtering alignments using SAMtools
+Filtering and sorting alignments using SAMtools

 Now that we have obtained read alignments in SAM format, it's necessary to use [SAMtools](http://www.htslib.org/doc/samtools.html) to filter out ambiguous alignments, which could leave us with unreliable genotype information for Landsberg *erecta* (L*er*) at given genomic coordinates.